Complete algebraic vector fields on affine surfaces: -fibrations

 \bdefi If $f : X \to B$ is a $\C^*$-fibration then $\bD$ either contains two sections $B_1$ and $B_2$ of $\bar f$ (we call this case untwisted) or it contains a curve $B_0$ such that $\bar f |_{B_0}: B_0 \to B$ is a ramified double cover of rational curves (so-called twisted case). \edefi

-\brem It is worth mentioning that in the twisted case a fiber $\bar f^{-1}(b), b \in B$ meets $B_0$ at one point if and only if $b$ is a ramification point of morphism $\bar f |_{B_0}: B_0 \to B$.
+\brem It is worth mentioning that in the twisted case a fiber $\bar f^{-1}(b), b \in B$ meets $B_0$ at one point if and only if $b$ is a ramification point of the morphism $\bar f |_{B_0}: B_0 \to B$.
 The number of ramifications points is determined by the Riemann-Hurwitz formula and when $B_0 \simeq \proj^1$ there are exactly two of them. \erem

-\bprop Let Notation \ref{not2.1} hold and $F=\bar f^{-1}(b)$ be a fiber contained in $\bD$.
+\bprop In the Setting \ref{not2.1} let $F=\bar f^{-1}(b)$ be a fiber contained in $\bD$.
 Suppose that the dual graph $\Gamma$ of $\bD$ does not contain linear $(-1)$-vertices different from irreducible curves on which the restriction of $\bar f$ is non-constant (we call such $\bD$ pseudo-minimal).
 Let $\Gamma_0$ be the smallest subgraph of $\Gamma$ that contains all components of $F$ and their neighbors.

 {\rm (1)} If $f$ is a $\C$-fibration then $F$ is a $0$-vertex and $\Gamma_0$ is a linear chain $F+B'$ where $B'$ is a section of $\bar f$.

 {\rm (2)} If $f$ is an untwisted $\C^*$-fibration then $F$ is a $0$-vertex and $\Gamma_0$ is a linear chain $B_1+F +B_2$.